Setting up an Adafruit Feather M0 Bluefruit LE as a Firmata device

 Install support for the Feather M0 in the Arduino IDE.

 Install the Adafruit nRF51 BLE library.
 (Note: You can also install this via the Arduino IDE's Library Manager.
 Just be sure to install version 1.9.6 or later.)

-Install the latest version of the Firmata library: Download and decompress the source code, change the name of the source folder to "Firmata", and move it to
+Install the latest version of the Firmata library with MWorks extensions: Download and decompress the source code, change the name of the source folder to "Firmata", and move it to

 $HOME/Documents/Arduino/libraries(i.e. the same folder as